Slavery in the United States: Sexual abuse, reproductive exploitation, and breeding farms

 Portrayals of black men as hypersexual and savage, along with ideals of protecting white women, were predominant during this time and masked the experiences of sexual violence faced by black male slaves, especially by white women.
 Subject not only to rape and sexual exploitation, slaves faced sexual violence in many forms.
 A black man could be forced by his slaveowner to rape another slave or even a free black woman.
 Forced pairings with other slaves, including forced breeding, which neither slave might desire, were common.
-Despite explicit bans on homosexuality and sodomy, it was not uncommon for male slaves and children to be sexually harassed and assaulted by their masters in secret.
+Despite explicit bans on homosexuality and sodomy, it was not uncommon for male slaves, including children, to be sexually harassed and assaulted by their masters in secret.
 Through sexual and reproductive abuse slaveowners could further enforce their control over their slaves.

 The prohibition on the importation of slaves into the United States after 1808 limited the supply of slaves in the United States.
 This came at a time when the invention of the cotton gin enabled the expansion of cultivation in the uplands of short-staple cotton, leading to clearing lands cultivating cotton through large areas of the Deep South, especially the Black Belt.
 The demand for labor in the area increased sharply and led to an expansion of the internal slave market.
 At the same time, the Upper South had an excess number of slaves because of a shift to mixed-crops agriculture, which was less labor-intensive than tobacco.
 To add to the supply of slaves, slaveholders looked at the fertility of slave women as part of their productivity, and intermittently forced the women to have large numbers of children.
 During this time period, the terms "breeders", "breeding slaves", "child bearing women", "breeding period", and "too old to breed" became familiar.